orra-dev/orra/docs/sdks/js-sdk.md

 		return { response };
 	} catch (error) {
 		// Once you determine the task should fail, throw the error.
-		// Orra will handle failure propagation to the control plane. throw error;
+		// Orra will handle failure propagation to the Plan Engine. throw error;
 	}
 });